Performance

 The default locking mechanism used for the in-memory cache and allocator is adaptive-mutex with a fallback to mutex if glibc is not available on the system.

-• adaptive-mutex: This lock is a hybrid of the two above.
+spinlock: The lowest latency lock which will busy-wait until the lock is available.
+This is likely the right choice on machines with only a few cores.mutex: When contention is detected, this lock will sleep until it is available.
+It has higher latency than a spinlock but uses far less CPU.
+On machines with many cores it is likely the right choice.adaptive-mutex: This lock is a hybrid of the two above.
 When contention is detected it will first spin waiting for the lock to free and then sleep if the lock is still not available.
 Each time it spins it will update its strategy depending on how long it took.
-Requires glibc and will fallback to mutex if glibc is not available.
+Requires glibc and will fallback tomutexif glibc is not available.

-By default cap_endpoint_dbs is enabled which will cap max_endpoint_dbs to the number of detected CPU cores.
-When using spinlock on a machine with few cores a lower number like 4 will likely perform well.
+When using spinlock on a machine with few cores, a lower max_endpoint_dbs value like 4 will likely perform well.